Dobie High School: History

 In 2014, PISD announced plans to create a 9th grade center in order to reduce overcrowding at Dobie High.
 In 2015, the district revealed the design plans for the 9th grade center, and groundbreaking occurred in August 2016.
 The Dobie Ninth Grade campus opened its doors on January 9, 2018 and a dedication ceremony was held on December 6, 2018.

-Athletics, clubs, and organizations
+Athletics

 Athletics offered at Dobie High School include: